-Yasmin Sewell is the Fashion Director at Style.com in London and a style icon – we met her for an interview as our next “Women We Love”
+Yasmin Sewell is the Vice President of Style and Creative at Farfetch and a style icon – we met her for an interview as our next “Women We Love”

 Yasmin Sewell has become Fashion Director at Style.com, the new e-commerce project from Condé Nast with its headquarters in London.
 Before, for me, she was above all one thing: a style icon par excellence.
 That’s not something that happens so often in my strict world of taste, and therefore it was definitely time to give her the stage here.

 This exceptional woman with Australian roots explains her style (like below in the video with British Vogue) in that clothing, above all, should be fun – and that slipping on a dress is also an opportunity to slip into a new role for the day.
 So easily said, and something she puts into such effortless practice.
 We asked her a few questions and have consolidated her answers here: